Veterinary Social Services

 Athena has a wide range of professional interests, including crisis intervention and debriefing, group work, and family medical therapy.
 She delivers training on the topic of human-animal relationships to veterinary professionals, animal welfare organizations, and social service providers throughout Minnesota.

-Abby is currently perusing her Master’s degree in Social Work at the University of Minnesota.
-Abby graduated from Winona State University with a Bachelor’s degree in Social Work and a minor in Sociology.
-Abby has experience working with the geriatric population in skilled nursing facilities as well as home-based care.
+Kati is currently pursuing her Master’s Degree in Social Work through the St. Catherine University / University of St. Thomas joint Social Work Program.
+Kati graduated from The University of St. Thomas with a Bachelor’s degree in Social Work.
+Kati has experience working with the geriatric population, as a senior care case manager.